-3.10 The Sheffield Local Plan
+3.810 The Sheffield Local Plan

-The Council is working on a new draft 'Sheffield Local Plan' which will guide the future of the city by setting out how and where development will take place up to 2034.
+The Council is working on a new draft 'Sheffield Local Plan' which will guide the future of the city by setting out how and where development will take place up to 20384.
 It will be called the 'Sheffield Plan' once it has been adopted and will replace the Sheffield Core Strategy (2009) and the Sheffield Unitary Development Plan (1998).

-3.11 Director of Public Health Report for Sheffield & the Sheffield Joint Health and Wellbeing Strategy
+3.911 Public Health Reports and Strategies Director of Public Health Report for Sheffield & the Sheffield Joint Health and Wellbeing Strategy

-The Director of Public Health report details health issues in Sheffield and influential factors in securing good health outcomes.

-The Sheffield Health and Wellbeing Strategy support the Public Health report and details a plan to improve the health and wellbeing of Sheffield people.
+- The Director of Public Health Report dDetails health issues in Sheffield and influential factors in securing good health outcomes. - The Sheffield Health and Wellbeing Strategy This strategy supports the Public Health report and details a plan to improve the health and wellbeing of Sheffield people. - Public Health Framework for Gambling Related Harm Reduction A local framework which suggests a menu of possible areas for action to reduce gambling related harm